RTIInternational/biocloud_docker_tools/README.md

 # RTI BioCloud Docker Library

 Welcome to the RTI BioCloud Docker Library!
-This repository serves as a central location for Docker images used by RTI's cloud-based bioinformatics toolkit.
+This repository serves as a central location for building and cataloging the Docker images used by RTI's cloud-based bioinformatics toolkit.

 ## Repository Structure

 The Dockerfiles are organized in the following structure: `<tool-name>/<tool-version>/Dockerfile`.
 Each tool has its own directory containing the Dockerfile and related files.
-If a software tool does not have a version, with a custom script for example, use `v1` for the tool-version folder.
+If a software tool does not have a version, with a custom script for example, use `v1` for the tool-version folder (e.g., RTI_tool/v1/Dockerfile).

 <br><br>

 # Developers
+Commiting a Dockerfile to this repository will automatically result in the building of a new docker image that is uploaded to Docker Hub.
+To submit a commit developers should complete the following steps:
+1. Fork this repository to their account (if not previously done).
+2. Create a branch for the specific docker you working on.
+>A. Create the necessary directory structure when applicable as described above. **Not sure how to make this just an indented bullet**
+4. Create the Dockerfile and appropriate documentation and commit to the branch you created in step 2.
+5. Create a pull request to merge this with this repository
+6. Address any comments that come up during the review.

 ## Dockerfile Best Practices Checklist
+Once a pull request has been received, the repository administrators will review the commit and check for the following items:
+<br><br>
 **Basic Information**
 - [ ] Test the Dockerfile locally by building an image, running a container, and confirming it works as expected while remaining clean and functional.
 - [ ] Choose a specific base image with a version tag, e.g., `FROM ubuntu:20.04` instead of `FROM ubuntu`.